|Nutritional Guidelines (per serving)|

 Rum Runner (Dale DeGroff): 14% ABV (28 proof)

 What's the difference?
-Go back and look, the first recipe uses an equal amount of everything and includes two rums with two liqueurs.
+The first recipe uses an equal amount of everything and includes two rums with two liqueurs.
 The juices in the other recipes make up most of the volume and bring the drinks' potency down significantly.